alhusseingamal/OS-Scheduler/README.md

 ### Important Notes regarding Memory
 1. The memory unit is an emulation for what would happen in a real system.
-2. The total memory size is assumed to be 1024 bytes.
+2. The total memory size is assumed to be 1024 bytes and the max process size is 256 bytes.
    You can modify this in the memory variables section in the memory files.
-3. Since the size of meta data is usually much smaller than the size of the actual process, meta data was ignored here.
+4. Since the size of meta data is usually much smaller than the size of the actual process, meta data was ignored here.
 It can be accounted for easily though.
-4. It is assumed that the memory allocated for a process remains constant during its time in the system.
+5. It is assumed that the memory allocated for a process remains constant during its time in the system.
-5. The system has a single uni-core CPU.
+6. The system has a single uni-core CPU.

 ## System Description